Lorentzian Gromov-Hausdorff convergence and pre-compactness

 Clearly, $f_n$ is injective, $\ll$- and $\leq$-preserving: indeed, for each $x,y\in \V$ there is an $l\in\N$ such that $x,y\in \V^l$ and $f_n = f_n^l$ on $\V^l$.
 Moreover, each $g^{l+1}_n$ extends $g^l_n$, so we obtain

 in an analogous manner.
 Clearly, $g_n=f_n^{-1}$.

 Next, we extend $f_n$ to $U$ as follows.
 By the timelike forward density property (cf.\ Definition \ref{def-con-subs},\ref{def-con-subs-for-den}), for $x\in U\backslash\V$ there is a monotone sequence $x_k\ll x_{k+1} \ll x$ converging to $x$.
-Let $x^+\in\V\cap J^+(x)$, which exists since $\V$ covers $U$.
+Let $x^+\in\V\cap J^+(x)$, which exists since the causal diamonds with vertices in $\V$ cover $U$.
 This yields a monotone sequence

 By forward completeness, the sequence $(\tilde x_k)_k$ converges to some $\tilde x\in J(\tilde x^-,\tilde x^+)$, for some $\tilde x^-\in\tilde\V$.
 Setting $f_n(x):= \tilde x$ gives a well-defined map, by forward completeness and causality; moreover $f_n$ is $\leq$-preserving.
 We claim that for all $x,y\in U$ we have $x\leq y$ if and only if $f_n(x)\leq f_n(y)$.
 To see this let $x\leq y$ and first consider the case $x,y\not\in\V$ (the case where both are in $\V$ follows since $f_n\colon\V\rightarrow\tilde\V$ preserves $\leq$).
 Let $x_k\ll x_{k+1}\ll x$, $y_k\ll y_{k+1}\ll y$ for all $k\in\N$ and $x_k\to x$, $y_k\to y$.
 Then $x_k\ll x\leq y$, hence $x_k\ll y$ for all $k\in\N$ and so for each $k\in\N$, there is a $l_k\in\N$ such that for all $l\geq l_k$ we have $y_l\in I^+(x_k)$ (as $y_l\to y\in I^+(x_k)$).
 Consequently, we get $f_n(x_k)\ll f_n(y_l)$ for all $k\in\N$ and $l\geq l_k$.
 Letting $l\to\infty$, using the closedness of $\leq$ and the definition of $f_n(y)$ we obtain $f_n(x_k)\leq f_n(y)$.
 Similarly, letting $k\to \infty$ yields $f_n(x)\leq f_n(y)$ as required.
 For the converse assume $f_n(x)\leq f_n(y)$ and let $(x_k)_k, (y_l)_l$ as above.
 Analogously, to the first implication we get $f_n(x_k)\ll f_n(x)\leq f_n(y)$, and hence $f_n(x_k)\ll f_n(y_l)$ for all $k\in\N$ and all $l$ large.
 As $f_n^{-1}=g_n$ on $\tilde \V$ preserves $\ll$ we have $x_k\ll y_l$ for all $k\in\N$ and $l$ large.
 Taking the limit $l\to\infty$ and then $k\to\infty$ yields $x\leq y$ as claimed.
 The case $x\not\in\V$, $y\in\V$ follows analogously, whereas for the case $x\in\V$, $y\not\in\V$ we need to use $x\in\overline{I^-(x)}$ to approximate $x$ from below and then conclude as in the first case.